luchina-gabriel/EFI-GIGABYTE-H410M-H-V2-rev1.7-CORE-i3-10100-iGPU-PUBLIC/README.md

 - [Gabriel Luchina - Universo Hackintosh](https://luchina.com.br)

 ## How to get a copy of EFI
-- 🔥 Become a HACKINTOSH VIP member on the "Universo Hackintosh" channel
 - ✅ Hire the remote installation service from Universo Hackintosh
 - 🛠️ [consultoria@universohackintosh.com.br](mailto:consultoria@universohackintosh.com.br)